alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 When in `PREDICT` mode, the tool will take text input via the input anchor, then run predictions on them and output those results to its output anchor.

+### Create a Workspace

+Run the following, responding as prompted

 ```powershell
 $ mkdir tensorflow-ui-examples
 $ cd ./tensorflow-ui-examples/